gemichelst/veveshooter/README.md

 ## WEB-GUI
 While running veveshooter you will find a simple WEB GUI where you can view and edit all your past or next shoots.
 The GUI was made for mobile and should look and run fine on any device.
+With the default config you will find the GUI at http://localhost:8000 .

 ![alt text](screenshot.png "veveshooter screenshot")